Last updated on May 23, 2020 at 13:46

-Fanconi syndrome is a congenital or acquired disorder characterised by glucosuria, aminoaciduria, phosphaturia and bicarbonate loss.
+Fanconi syndrome is a very rare congenital or acquired disorder characterised by glucosuria, aminoaciduria, phosphaturia and bicarbonate loss.

 Secondary tubular dysfunctions

-The glomerular filtration rate (GFR) counts the sum of SNGFR for all functional tubules in both kidneys.
-It’s therefore a measure of the total kidney filtration.
+The glomerular filtration rate (GFR) is the sum of the SNGFR for all functional tubules in both kidneys.
+It’s therefore a measure of the total glomerular filtration rate of both kidneys.

 These dysfunctions occur because of a primary problem with filtration, which causes the tubules to have to adapt and compensate for the filtration problem.

-If SNGFR is low (due to slight hypovolaemia or decreased RBF) the filtrate will flow slower through the tubules, allowing the tubules more time to reabsorb salts and fluid.
-This causes more fluid to be reabsorbed into the plasma and less urine to be produced, which normalizes the plasma volume.
+If SNGFR is decreased the filtrate will flow more slowly through the tubules, allowing the tubules more time to reabsorb salts and fluid.
+This causes more fluid to be reabsorbed into the plasma and less urine to be produced, which normalizes the plasma volume despite the reduced filtration.

-In cases where the number of functioning nephrons decreases the SNGFR of the remaining nephrons increases to compensate.
-Fewer functional nephrons but increased filtration through them means that the GFR of the kidney isn’t reduced.
-However, the SNGFR can’t increase indefinitely so there will reach a point where as more nephrons are lost the GFR will eventually drop as well.
+In cases where the number of functioning nephrons decreases the SNGFR of the remaining functional nephrons increases to compensate.
+This allows the kidneys to maintain the GFR for some time.
+However, the SNGFR can only increase to a certain point, so a point will be eventually be reached, where further loss of nephrons causes the GFR to decrease as well.

-When the SNGFR is high, if the same amount of tubular reabsorption was performed as when the SNGFR was normal, a lot of water and fluid would be excreted and lost.
+If the SNGFR is elevated and the tubules reabsorbed the same amount of fluid and salt as they do when the SNGFR is normal, a lot of water and fluid would be excreted and lost.
 So, the tubules must also be increase the reabsorption of certain salts and water to avoid losing them.
-However, some but not all of the excess filtrate must be reabsorbed.
-If all the excess filtrate were absorbed it would be meaningless to increase the SNGFR, as all the extra filtrate would be reabsorbed.

 This graph shows the plasma concentration of different substances in correlation with the GFR.
 From this figure we can understand that hypernatraemia and hyperkalaemia only occurs when GFR is almost zero, while azotaemia (urea and creatinine in blood) occurs already when GFR drops to half its normal value.